NWbootcamp/ShakenorStirred_Cocktails/README.md

 * Google Fonts - To pull unique fonts for website styling
 * JavaScript - Used to create the site's functionality including calling API's, verifying the Users Birth Year, button functionality, changing pages, and filling in text areas using pulled data and local storage.
 * Font Awesome - used to provide icons throughout the interphase.
+* Unsplash - Used to find photo in background of landing page
+* Canva - Used to create site logo

 ## APIs
 * https://www.thecocktaildb.com/api.php